filrak/next/packages/core/rfcs/20200330-pagination-default-settings.md

 ## Migration process

-Providing `loadDefaultPaginationSettings` in composables with paginated search is the only step needed.
+Providing `loadDefaultPaginationSettings` in the composables having paginated search (`useProduct`, `useUserOrders` for now) is the only step needed.